marek7400/Chrome-Capture-full-size-screenshot/README.md

 Launch Chrome, go to the website, scroll to the bottom.

 Click and run the script.

+The limit of 16,384 pixels page (exactly 16,384 x 16,384) is a hardware/architectural limitation of the Google Chrome engine itself.

 ---
 Manual method (instead of the script):